Interfaith marriage in Judaism: Later laws and rulings

 In the first century CE, Jewish marriage customs seem to have generally favored endogamy, and conversion before marriage was often expected in cases of intermarriage.
 This practice was upheld by members of the Herodian dynasty, who insisted that their spouses convert.
 The Roman historian Tacitus, in Histories (c.
 100–110 CE), describes Jews as maintaining social separation, stating that they "sit apart at meals, they sleep apart, and [...] abstain from intercourse with foreign women".
 Many Jews likely viewed intermarriage with non-Jews with distaste, asserting the importance of conversion in maintaining group boundaries.
-The insistence on conversion was a missionary effort, but a mean of preserving Jewish identity, as post-marital conversion—allowed in Christian practice—was not customary in Judaism.
+The insistence on conversion was not a missionary effort, but a means of preserving Jewish identity, as post-marital conversion—allowed in Christian practice—was not customary in Judaism.

 The Talmud asserts that a marriage between a Jew and a non-Jew is prohibited and does not constitute a valid marriage under Jewish law unless the non-Jew converts to Judaism.
 From biblical times through the Middle Ages, exogamy—marriage outside the Jewish community—was common, as was conversion to Judaism.

 In medieval Europe, Christian rulers prohibited marriages between Jews and Christians, often under penalty of death.

 Over time, these restrictions were lifted in many regions, and interfaith marriages involving Jews became more frequent.
 In 1236, Moses ben Jacob of Coucy induced Jews bespoused by such marriages to dissolve them.
 In 1807, Napoleon's Grand Sanhedrin declared these marriages civilly valid, though not recognized under Jewish law, and stated that they should not be treated as anathema.
 This stance was extended in 1844 by the Rabbinical Conference of Brunswick to include any adherent of a monotheistic religion, but forbade marriages involving those who lived in states where children of the marriage could not be raised Jewish.
 The conference was controversial and one member later became an opponent of intermarriage.

 Traditional Judaism does not consider marriages between a Jew by birth and a convert as interfaith marriages.
 Classical rabbinic interpretations maintain that biblical intermarriages, such as that of Joseph and Asenath or Ruth to Boaz, occurred after the non-Israelite partner's conversion.
 Opinions vary on whether certain groups, such as Canaanites, were eligible for marriage even after conversion; this did not necessarily apply to their children.
 The Shulchan Aruch and its commentaries bring various opinions as to whether intermarriage is a Torah prohibition and when the prohibition is rabbinic.

 Foundlings—children abandoned without identifiable parents—were generally classified as non-Jews concerning intermarriage if found in areas with at least one non-Jewish resident.
 This contrasted with other areas of Jewish law that classified foundlings as Jewish if the majority of the people were Jewish in the area in which they were found.
 If a child's mother was known, but not the father, the child was treated as a foundling, unless the mother claimed that the child was an Israelite.

 Marriages between Jews and "German-blooded" people were banned in Nazi Germany under the Nuremberg Laws.